marcuzgabriel/reanimated-burger-menu/README.md

   itemOffset={10} // -> number
   animationDuration={250} // -> number
   waitForAnimation={{
-    isReady: !isAnimationRunning, // -> Wait for another animation to be done.
-This help to control on press activity }}
+    isReady: boolean, // -> Wait for another animation to be done.
+This help to control on press activity.
+Example will come soon.
+  }}
 />
 ```